Visit the Archives

 - A brief bio with contact information

 - A list of dates in which you'd like to visit.
-Appointments are generally made on Mondays, Thursdays, and Fridays from 10:30 - 5:00, with a mandatory one hour break from 1:00 - 2:00.
+Appointments are generally made on Tuesdays, Wednesdays, and Thursdays from 10:30 - 5:00, with a mandatory one hour break from 1:00 - 2:00.
 The Foundation is not open on weekends.

 Appointments can be requested by contacting firstname.lastname@example.org.
 Because seating is limited to two researchers per day, we recommend making requests at least two weeks in advance to ensure space is available.